demonich/Gamesir-T4-Nova-Lite-Linux-Guide/README.md

 ![Снимок экрана_20250704_144425](https://github.com/user-attachments/assets/6e29d062-b9dc-4da6-b204-b0146134ac68)

 After the address, be sure to add a prefix (+6), without spaces.
 You can find out more details about this [here](https://github.com/atar-axis/xpadneo#gamesir-t4-nova-lite-family)

+**NOTE**: This line needs to be made for each controller that you want vibration to work on.

 </details>